-The skills possessed during their prior work experience can be transferrable by placing them in a well-matched training assignment based on an assessment of their education and skills.
+The skills gained during a participant's prior work experience can be transferrable by placing them in a well-matched training assignment based on an assessment of their education and skills.
 The type of skills an individual should possess in order to become employable also include soft skills such as dependability, commitment to doing quality work and good customer service orientation.